 A: Technically when I was around nine years of age.
 But serious p’graphy since, 1988.

 Q: What equipment you currently use and why.
-Do you think costly equipments are
+Do you think costly equipments are necessary for good photography?

 A: Nikon.
 Not indeed.
 But a reasonable good lens is of course, needed for a good recording.